rimasu/slowlock/README.md

 Rather than immediately turning the derived key into a cipher, the caller directly obtain the key.
 This may be useful if the caller wants to cache the key for later reuse (to avoid having to derive it repeatedly).
-Obviously, the caller must take as much care that the derived key is not leaked.
+Obviously, the caller must take care that the derived key is not leaked.

 ```rust
 use slowlock::{WorkPolicyBuilder, Argon2WorkFunctionCalibrator};